GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/01_introduction.rst

 .. code-block:: bash

-    $ conda activate geminiconda
+    $ conda activate dragons
     $ python -c "import astrodata"

-Where ``geminiconda`` is the name of the conda environment where DRAGONS should be installed.
+Where ``dragons`` is the name of the conda environment where DRAGONS should be installed.
 If you have an error message, make sure:

     - Conda is properly installed;